It is estimated that there are around 9.3 million expats living in the UK, each with their own home country tax requirements.

 Establishing your UK tax residence status

-The HMRC use their Statutory Residence Test to determine whether you are a tax resident which incorporates a number of factors.
+The HM Revenue & Customs (HMRC) use their Statutory Residence Test to determine whether you are a tax resident which incorporates a number of factors.
 One of the most common, and often very expensive, mistakes non-residents make is reading about it on the internet and making their own decision about their residence status.
 Establishing your tax residence status can be complicated, and you should always seek advice from a qualified tax advisor.
 Getting it wrong can lead to penalties and unexpected tax bills.

 What is a Self-Assessment tax return?